Nonperturbative Dyson-Schwinger equation approach to strongly interacting Dirac fermion systems: Dyson-Schwinger equations of correlation functions

 In this section we do not specify the physical origin of the boson field $\phi$, and most of our results are independent of what the boson field stands for.

 In quantum field theory and quantum many-body theory, all the physical quantities are defined in terms of various $n$-point correlation functions

 where $\mathcal{O}$'s are Heisenberg operators and $\langle...\rangle$ indicates that the statistical average is carried out over all the possible configurations.
-The full fermion and boson propagators are two $2$-point correlation functions defined as
+The full fermion and boson propagators are two two-point correlation functions defined as

 In the non-interacting limit, they are reduced to free propagators

 In the momentum space, the free fermion propagator has the form $G_{0}(p)=\frac{1}{\gamma^{\mu}p_{\mu}}$.
 The expression of free boson propagator is model dependent, as already discussed in Sec.~\ref{Sec:Model}.